-If you are in need of TMJ treatment, Dr. Timothy Kelly can provide you with substantial long-term relief.
+If you are in need of TMJ therapy, Dr. Timothy Kelly can provide you with substantial long-term relief.
 The headaches, facial pain and other effects of TMJ disorder can be agonizing, and unfortunately, many sufferers do not realize the relationship between their bite and these painful symptoms.
 Dr. Kelly is an expert in TMJ disorder, and can use advanced diagnostics to determine the root cause of your pain and effectively fix the problem.
 He can then perform the highly customized restorative dental treatments necessary to achieve and maintain that position.

 A thorough diagnostic process by a trained dentist is a must.
 Using a variety of diagnostic tools, Dr. Kelly is able to combine his years of experience to understand the complexity, diagnosis, and treatment of the TMJ and related disorders.
 His diagnostic methods include but are not limited to the gathering of clinical data using: